Great is Your Steadfast Love

 In every circumstance, God is good.
 He shows His goodness in fulfilling His promises.
 Sometimes He shows that goodness by extending mercy to save from physical danger.
 If this life were all that there is, then saving my life would have been the ultimate mercy.
 If, however, there is life after death, then the ultimate mercy would be to save me for that life.

-The truth is, I was an enemy of God from my birth and marked for destruction.
-I didn’t need my own actions to condemn me — although those came soon enough.
-I was condemned because of my sinful heart.
+The truth is, I was an enemy of God and destined for destruction.
+I was condemned, not because of my actions alone, but because of my sinful heart.
+And I could never save myself.
 God extended the ultimate mercy to me by awakening my heart and mind to believe in Him.
 Because of Christ’s death for my sin, I am now saved from judgment to belong to God forever.

 One day, I really will have only two seconds left to live, and then I will see my God.
 And I will not be afraid, but stand before God as a beloved child.
 That is my promise and I will rest in it because the steadfast love of God never fails.